R21Digital/galactic-archives/docs/batch_summary.md

 Added `scripts/fetchActivityLog.js` to pull recent changes from the SWGR wiki and save them to `data/recent-activity.json`.

 The script uses `axios` and `cheerio` to parse titles and links from the activity page.

+### Batch 006 – Internal Documentation Framework

+Created an `/internal/` route for private pages.

+Introduced `internal.njk` layout that mirrors the main site but displays an `access-warning.njk` banner.

+Added `src/internal/ms11-status.md` to track MS11 progress; these pages use `eleventyExcludeFromCollections: true` so they stay out of the sidebar and search results.